nicolasinman/mae301-2026spring-slice/phase3/README.md

   Step 4: From here, the .txt can be parsed in a separate program and used for analysis and correlation with stock market data.

-  Future Modifications: Rather than the individual manually entering the names of each individual, a matrix of influential individuals formated in a .txt document could be read by the program and outputted to a .txt with the exact same structure as before.
+  Future Modifications: Rather than the individual manually entering the names of each individual, a matrix of influential individuals formated in a .txt document (like the one shown in the Phase 3 folder) could be read by the program and outputted to multiple .txt files with the exact same structure as before.